Fence and Retaining Wall Permit — Boulder City, Nevada · Requirements sheet

 Compare fence and retaining wall permit fees across Nevada →

 Describe your project once and get every permit, document, and fee it triggers in Boulder City — in one checklist.
-Leave your email and we'll tell you when it's ready.
+Free, for any city and any number of projects.